-As a cooking and baking enthusiast, I frequently need just a dab of lemon juice to perfect my dishes.
-But, when I squeeze a whole lemon, I usually get more juice than necessary and the leftovers just go to waste.
+As someone who loves cooking and baking, I often find myself needing just a small amount of lemon juice to enhance my dishes.
+However, when I squeeze a whole lemon, I often end up with more juice than I need, leading to a lot of waste.

 That’s why I started wondering, how much juice is actually in half a lemon?
 After doing some research and experimenting in my own kitchen, I’ve learned a few tricks for getting the most juice out of a lemon half and measuring it accurately.